shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 1. Select **Done**.

 ### Task 1.4 – Modify the Project quick view form

 In this task, you will perform the following changes to the form:

-- add a sub-grid of Outcomes to the quick view form
+- Add a sub-grid of Outcomes to the quick view form

 1. Select the **Information** form where the **Form type** is **Quick View**, select the **Commands** menu  (...), and select **Edit** > **Edit in new tab**.